MLHale/nebraska-gencyber/students/Intro_iot_node_red/README.md

 ### What is the IoT

  The IoT is the term applied to the many internet connected devices now occupying space in our lives.
-Take a look through your house, you may have phones, tablets, laptops, fitbits, televisions, thermostats, smoke detectors, bathroom scales, refrigerators, light bulbs, and who knows what else all connected to the internet.
+Take a look through your house.
+You may have phones, tablets, laptops, fitbits, televisions, thermostats, smoke detectors, bathroom scales, refrigerators, light bulbs, and who knows what else all connected to the internet.

  ![Internet of Things](img/Internet_of_Things.png)

  These devices communicate with you, perhaps a cloud server, maybe even each other.
-Although some devices such as phones or tables have very powerful operating systems and security features many IoT devices such as thermostats or fitbits don’t have security features due to the added cost and drain on batteries.
+Although some devices such as phones or tablets have very powerful operating systems and security features, many IoT devices such as thermostats or fitbits don’t have security features due to the added cost and drain on batteries.
 Is that a problem?
 The general consensus amongst security experts is this is like running with scissors.
 It may help you get a task done but at some point you may find the results painful.
 Where do we start with addressing the issue?
 Let’s start by taking a very generalized look at an IoT device.

  ![IoT Block Diagram](img/IoT_block.png)

- In a very general sense an IoT device is a device that may have sensors (_Inputs_) such as thermometers or light detectors, actuators (_outputs_) such as switches or alarms, a processor (like your _Raspberry Pi_ running _Node-Red_) to make sense of the data and direct actions, and a gateway (_network connection_) to interact with users and other systems.
+ In a very general sense an IoT device is a device that may have sensors (_inputs_) such as thermometers or light detectors, actuators (_outputs_) such as switches or alarms, a processor (like your _Raspberry Pi_ running _Node-Red_) to make sense of the data and direct actions, and a gateway (_network connection_) to interact with users and other systems.
 An IoT device can make our lives much easier, or if someone who wants to do harm gets access to the device they could steal data or take control of objects in your house or business.

 ![IoT Ransomware](img/iot_ransom.png)

 * Discuss with students some of the ways compromise of IoT devices could lead to harm, perhaps through information leakage or loss of control of devices.

 By properly applying the Cybersecurity First Principles we can reduce the risk that someone can take over our IoT device and cause us harm.
 The platform we will use to explore the IoT is our Raspberry Pi running a program called Node-Red.
-Let's jump right into it.
+Lets jump right into it.

 ### A Simple IoT Example
 ### Step 1: Install and update needed programs
 The first thing we need to do is install and update a few needed programs.
 Respond yes to any prompts you receive during the following operations.

-* Install the Firefox Browser - Node Red works best with Firefox.
-Remember we need to use the command _sudo_ to preface the install command due to the Raspberry Pi implementing the cybersecurity first principle of __Least Privilege__
+* Install the Firefox Browser - Node-Red works best with Firefox.
+Remember we need to use the command `sudo` to preface the install command due to the Raspberry Pi implementing the Cybersecurity First Principle of __Least Privilege__

 ```bash
 sudo apt-get install firefox-esr